rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.productiontracking/documentation.md

 ***

 ## Description
-The Production Tracking processor maps two signal synchronising two timestamps (from two different data source) filtering values based on a threshold value and on the input boolean values.
+The production tracking processor matches two signals by synchronising their two timestamps (from two different data sources) and filtering the numerical input values based on a threshold value and Boolean input values.

 ***